About Certification

 Masterson Method Proficiency Journey

-To become Certified as proficient in The Masterson Method, students must:
+To become Certified in The Masterson Method, students must:

-• Have adequate skills in horsemanship, handling, and safety, and the basic physical fitness (strength, stamina, and stability) needed to safely and effectively complete a whole horse Masterson Method session;
+• have adequate skills in horsemanship, handling, and safety, and the basic physical fitness (strength, stamina, and stability) needed to safely and effectively demonstrate Masterson Method Techniques;

-• Complete all of the study and practical requirements of the program, including anatomy requirements or equivalent experience (see below); and
+• have completed all of the study and practical requirements outlined in the Steps below;

-• Demonstrate proficiency in all Masterson Method Techniques taught in the program.
+• be able to demonstrate proficiency in all Advanced Masterson Method Techniques.

 The program is outlined below, and depicted in the infographic.
 Click each step to expand the section and learn more.

-Prerequisite: Read and watch the Beyond Horse Massage Book and DVD
+Prerequisite: Read and watch the Beyond Horse Massage Book or Video

-Click here for the schedule of Weekend Seminar-Workshops around the world.
+Click here for the schedule of Weekend Courses around the world.

 Prerequisite: Beyond Horse Massage Home Study Course

-Online course that provides a guided study and structured practice of the techniques taught by Jim Masterson (recorded) during a Beyond Horse Massage Weekend Seminar-Workshop.
+Online course that provides a guided study and structured practice of the techniques taught by Jim Masterson (recorded) during a Beyond Horse Massage Weekend Course.

 Click here for the schedule of Advanced 5-Day Courses worldwide.